'Someone To Talk To'

 Why these sessions are important

-Our ‘Someone To Talk To’ project will bring essential mental health services into schools in areas of London most in need.
+Our ‘Someone To Talk To’ project will bring essential mental health services into schools around the UK most in need.
 The project includes raising awareness, running culturally sensitive outreach and providing free psychotherapy sessions.

-Poor mental wellbeing in childhood and youth increases the likelihood in later life of: poor education attainment, antisocial behaviour, drug and alcohol misuse, teenage pregnancy, involvement in criminal activity.
+Poor mental wellbeing in childhood and youth increases the likelihood in later life of: poor education attainment, antisocial behaviour, drug and alcohol misuse, teenage pregnancy and involvement in criminal activity.

 So it’s vital that we help our children now!